George County, Mississippi

 George County is a county located in the U.S. state of Mississippi.
 As of the 2020 census, the population was 24,350.
 Its county seat is Lucedale.
-The county is named for James Z. George, US Senator from Mississippi.
-George County was included in the Pascagoula, MS Metropolitan Statistical Area.
 The county is located adjacent to the Alabama state line.

 History

 George County was named after Senator James Z. George and was formed on March 16, 1910, from parts of land formerly included in Jackson and Greene Counties.

 The Gulf, Mobile and Ohio Railroad ran through Lucedale on its way to Mobile.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 484 sqmi, of which 479 sqmi is land and 4.9 sqmi (1.0%) is water.